 Some effective ways to boost NHCE participation in your plan may include:

-- Educating NHCEs on the importance of retirement saving and the valuable benefits of a tax-advantaged 401(k) plan.
+- Educating NHCEs on the importance of retirement saving

 - Increasing your plan’s default automatic enrollment contribution rate.

 - Implementing employer matching contributions up to a certain percentage of employee deferrals to encourage participation.